18F/handbook/_pages/about-us/teams/products-and-platforms.md

 * Report weekly on your project's status, blockers, and financial status via the weekly meeting agenda.

-* Be involved in the staffing process.
+* Be involved in the staffing process outlined [here](https://github.com/18F/staffing-and-resources/wiki).

 ## Where you can reach us